paulbricman/secondbrain/_notes/_buffer.md

 Stress in continuum, boring awesome horrible
 Stress weakens PFC hold on limbic, like testosterone (via glucocorticoids?)
 Stress is peak exploitation in cognitive behavioral metabolic foraging

+Binding concepts for computing position?
+Concept handles are like addresses in conceptual space